rluu/pricechartingtool/doc/README.txt

 the precession of the equinoxes.
 As noted by P.V.R Narasimha Rao, the Lahiri Ayanamsa has some inconsistencies/inaccuracies.

-There are two other ayanamsas which he proposes to be considered for regular use.
-They are the following:
+There are other ayanamsas or sidereal longitude settings which may be valuable to explore:

 (1) True Chitrapaksha ayanamsa: This fixes Chitra star at 180 deg always.
 With regular Lahiri ayanamsa, Chitra star wobbles around 180 deg.